-The principles to be applied to Validation, Substitution and Estimation in the NEM include the following:
+The principles to be applied to Validation, Substitution and Estimation in the National Electricity Market (NEM) include the following:

-- (a) The MC must coordinate the resolution of issues arising from the non-performance of metering systems, including any liaison with associated Registered Participants, MP(s), MDP(s), and ENM(s).
+- (a) The Metering Coordinator (MC) must coordinate the resolution of issues arising from the nonperformance of metering systems, including any liaison with associated Registered Participants, Metering Providers (MPs), Metering Data Providers (MDPs), and Embedded Network Managers (ENMs).
 The MC must respond promptly to requests for remedial action from the MDP or AEMO. - (b) The MDP must identify metering data errors resulting from data collection and processing operations using Validation processes in accordance with this Procedure. - (c) The MDP must apply Substitutions in accordance with this Procedure to ensure that metering data is delivered to AEMO and Registered Participants.